 Skip to content

-Summary and themes
+Summary

-Macro themes
+Macro Themes

 Steady growth

-• Robust earnings expectations fuel an optimistic post-conflict outlook, although earnings breadth has moderated.
+• Robust earnings expectations fuel an optimistic post-conflict outlook, supported by improving earnings breadth.

-• The US economy has proven resilient, while labor market data has stabilized.
+• The US economy has proven resilient, while labor-market data has stabilized.

 • Leading economic indicators look healthy, but we are monitoring the impact of higher input costs.
-Euro-area indicators are weaker than other regions.

 Persistent inflation

-• We expect limited second order effects from the energy impulse, as conflict in Iran moves closer to a resolution.
+• We expect limited second-order effects from the energy impulse, as conflict in Iran moves closer to a resolution.

 Policy bifurcation